 CBD Oil’s Collaborative Effects – What Else Can It Do?

-Many people skip over one important thing when considering the benefits of CBD in treating the symptoms associated with ADHD; its general effects on the body.
-CBD is well known for being able to heighten mood and generally help with symptoms like anxiety and depression.
-It is also incredibly effective at treating addiction.
+Many people skip over one important thing when considering the benefits of CBD in helping with symptoms associated with ADHD.
+That is its general effects on the body.
+CBD is well known for its capacity to heighten mood and generally help with symptoms like anxiety and depression.
+It is also potentially effective at reducing addictive behavior.

-In their seminal study, Gonzalez Cuevas et al. evaluated the anti-relapse potential of a transdermal CBD preparation in animal models in relation to drug-seeking behavior, anxiety, and impulsivity.
+In their seminal study, Gonzalez Cuevas et al. evaluated the anti-relapse potential of a transdermal CBD preparation in animal models concerning drug-seeking behavior, anxiety, and impulsivity.

-Another significant finding from Gonzalez Cuevas et al.’s study, was that despite plasma and brain CBD levels only being detectable for three days, reinstatement remained attenuated for five months after the treatment had been terminated.
+There was another significant finding from Gonzalez Cuevas et al.’s study.
+Despite plasma and brain CBD levels only being detectable for three days, reinstatement remained attenuated five months after the treatment was terminated.

 CBD and Hyperactivity Symptoms

 To date, there is no evidence from randomized control studies that supports cannabis or CBD as an effective treatment for ADHD.
-However, a randomized-controlled trial carried out by Cooper et al. did, however, find a nominally significant improvement in symptoms of hyperactivity and impulsivity in 30 adults who received a cannabinoid-based medication (1:1 THC:CBD).
+However, a randomized-controlled trial carried out by Cooper et al. found a nominally significant improvement in symptoms of hyperactivity and impulsivity in 30 adults who received a cannabinoid-based medication (1:1 THC:CBD).

-So far, the majority of research carried out on ADHD and cannabis has focused on the co-occurrence of ADHD and cannabis-use disorders.
-More research needs to be carried out to determine whether CBD can be an effective treatment for ADHD.
+So far, most research conducted on ADHD and cannabis has focused on the co-occurrence of ADHD and cannabis-use disorders.
+More research is required to determine whether CBD is effective in reducing ADHD symptoms.

 Final Thoughts on CBD for ADHD

-ADHD is one of those conditions that is commonly misunderstood.
-Many people underestimate how devastating it can be due to its seemingly pervasive nature in today’s society.
-Even worse, doctors prescribe sufferers far too many drugs to try and deal with it; drugs that are not only potentially harmful but that can be extremely addictive.
+ADHD is a commonly misunderstood condition.
+Many people underestimate how devastating it could be due to its seemingly pervasive nature in today’s society.
+Even worse, doctors prescribe far too many drugs to try and deal with it.
+This medication is potentially harmful and extremely addictive.

 Currently, research on CBD oil and its effects on ADHD is still in its infancy.
-However, scientists across the globe are beginning to look at it and take it seriously.
+However, scientists across the globe are beginning to look at it and take the cannabinoid seriously.

-Various studies point towards the idea that CBD can help treat ADHD not directly, but through association.
-It can help deal with the symptoms by promoting healthy brain activity, as well as through improved dopamine release.
+Various studies point towards the idea that CBD can indirectly help ADHD patients.
+It can help deal with the symptoms by promoting healthy brain activity and improved dopamine release.

 Until the point that greater scientific consensus is reached, we at least know one thing.
-CBD oil seems capable of improving the lives of those with ADHD; even if it is only enough to make their symptoms more bearable.
+CBD oil could improve the lives of those with ADHD, even if it is only enough to make their symptoms more bearable.
 However, we need more research, and it is best to consult with a doctor before giving your child CBD for ADHD.

 - Full-spectrum Hemp extract